pavanyenugu/carPrice_dataset_ETL_concepts/README.md

 # carPrice_dataset_ETL_concepts
-A simple Python script to extract data from a CSV file, transform it, and save it to a database or another file.
+A simple Python script to :
+Extract data from a CSV file.
+Transform it by cleaning missing values and aggregating data.
+Loads the cleaned data into a new CSV file (or a database).